mohamedoa/giftfinder-server/README.md

 - **GET /categories**: Retrieve a list of all available categories.
 - **GET /categories/:id/products**: Retrieve details of a specific product by category ID.

-Developed during a hackathon by a dedicated team at LEGO and BrainStation.
+Developed during a hackathon at BrainStation for LEGO.
 Let's make gift-finding a breeze!